Articles & Industry News

 Have a workable EHR system

 Insurance companies find ways to avoid or delay payment for legitimate medical claims.
 As a result, health care professionals are stuck between choosing to write off otherwise collectible debt or fight a long and expensive battle to appeal.
+We recommend these tips when dealing with insurance companies to ensure you receive your rightfully owed reimbursements.

 Submit clean and completed claims containing proper modifiers and including authorization numbers on claim forms